revaturelabs/interviewquestions/Unix-IS/Unix_Interview_Ques.md

 <details><summary> <b>Show Answer</b> </summary>

-> The `df` command give the details of mounted file system, on the other hand `blkid' gives the details of block devices that are not mounted and `lsblk` command is used to get the details of both mounted and unmounted file system.
+> The `df` command give the details of mounted file system, on the other hand `blkid` gives the details of block devices that are not mounted and `lsblk` command is used to get the details of both mounted and unmounted file system.

 </details>